-Page

-INDEPENDENT AUDITOR'S REPORT ON COMMENTS AND SUGGESTIONS 1

-PRIOR YEAR COMMENTS AND SUGGESTIONS 3

-ACCOUNTING AND OTHER MATTERS 5
+Page INDEPENDENT AUDITOR'S REPORT ON COMMENTS AND OTHER SUGGESTIONS 1 COMMENTS ON INTERNAL CONTROL AND OTHER SUGGESTIONS FOR YOUR CONSIDERATION 3 SUMMARY OF THE STATUS OF PRIOR YEAR COMMENTS AND SUGGESTIONS 4 ACCOUNTING AND OTHER MATTERS 7

-INDEPENDENT AUDITOR'S REPORT ON COMMENTS AND SUGGESTIONS
+INDEPENDENT AUDITOR'S REPORT ON COMMENTS AND OTHER SUGGESTIONS

-To the Honorable Members of the Board of Directors Blue Ridge Regional Jail Authority Lynchburg, Virginia
+To the Board of Directors Bedford Regional Water Authority Bedford, Virginia

-In planning and performing our audit of the financial statements of the business-type activities, the major fund, and the aggregate remaining fund information of the Blue Ridge Regional Jail Authority (the "Authority"), as of and for the year ended June 30, 2022, in accordance with auditing standards generally accepted in the United States of America, we considered its internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in circumstances for the purpose of expressing our opinion on the financial statements and to comply with any other applicable standards, such as Government Auditing Standards, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the entity's internal control.
+In planning and performing our audit of the financial statements of the Bedford Regional Water Authority (the "Authority") as of and for the year ended June 30, 2022, in accordance with auditing standards generally accepted in the United States of America, we considered the Authority's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements and to comply with Government Auditing Standards, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Authority's internal control.

-Our consideration of internal control was for the limited purpose described in the first paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-In addition, because of inherent limitations in internal control, including the possibility of management override of controls, misstatements due to error or fraud may occur and not be detected by such controls.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore material weaknesses or significant deficiencies may exist that were not identified.
+In addition, because of the inherent limitations in internal control, including the possibility of management override of controls, misstatements due to error or fraud may occur and not be detected by such controls.
+However, as presented in this letter, we identified a certain deficiency in internal control that we consider to be a material weakness.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the Authority's financial statements will not be prevented, or detected and corrected, on a timely basis.
+The material weakness identified is labeled as such in the attached report.